INTARYNX/sqlwayfarer/README.md

 # SQL Wayfarer

+> ⚠️ **Early Development Notice**
+> SQL Wayfarer is currently in **early development**.
+Features and functionality may be incomplete or unstable.
+> Expect bugs, inconsistent behavior, and missing features.
+Your feedback is welcome as we improve the extension!

 A comprehensive SQL Server database explorer and analysis tool for Visual Studio Code.
-Navigate your database schema, analyze object dependencies, track table usage, manage documentation, and view SQL code - all within your favorite editor.
+Navigate your database schema, analyze object dependencies, track table usage, manage documentation, and view SQL code — all within your favorite editor.

+---

 ## Features